Skip to main content

 Four years from the date of the incident

-Yes, eight years after victim's 18th birthday or three years after the time of discovery
+Yes, eight years after the victim's 18th birthday or three years after the time of discovery

-Note: State laws are always subject to change, usually through the enactment of new legislation but also through court decisions and other means.
+Note: State laws are always subject to change, usually through enacting new legislation, court decisions, and other means.
 Contact an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Learn More About Sexual Assault Claim: Contact an Attorney Today
+Learn More About Sexual Assault Claims: Contact an Attorney Today

 Each state has its own deadline for filing a sexual assault or child sex abuse claim in civil court.
-Sometimes, these laws can get complicated and confusing.
-If you're thinking of filing a civil lawsuit, you likely have questions.
+Sometimes, these laws can get complicated and confusing, especially for child victims who never reported to law enforcement.
+If you're considering filing a civil lawsuit, you likely have questions and need legal advice.

-It may be in your best interest to contact an injury attorney in your state who has experience with sexual assault and abuse cases and can advise you on deadlines, and represent you in court.
+It may be in your best interests to contact an injury attorney in your state with experience with sexual assault and abuse cases.
+They can tell you about deadlines and represent you in court.